-Breathing polluted air can make you sick or increase other seemly unrelated health problems in your life.
+Indoor air pollution is a big thing in our world.
+The breathing of polluted air can make us sick or increase other health issues in our life.

-I was recently reminded of this dramatically when I was visiting a friend in England.
+Recently I had this experiences dramatically while visiting a friend in England.

-Within five minutes in her home my eyes were red and I was sneezing.
+Within a few minutes in her home, my eyes were red and I was sneezing.
 I’ve always been sensitive to air quality but this incident inspired me to investigate how this happened so quickly and how I might help others with this knowledge.

 In some situations, poor air quality means much more than some puffy eyes.
 You can die when breathing extremely toxic air